CloudLargeScale-UCLouvain/PANDAS/README.md

 ---

-## 🌐 Testnet
+## 🌐 Prototype

 The **testnet** is implemented in **Go** and built on top of [libp2p](https://libp2p.io/).

-For the paper, we run the testbed on [Grid5000](https://www.grid5000.fr/), a **French distributed testbed** for experiment-driven research in computer science.
+For the paper, we run the prototype on [Grid5000](https://www.grid5000.fr/), a **French distributed cluster** for experiment-driven research in computer science.
 It can also be executed locally at a smaller scale.

 ---